Biosciences and Medicine MD

 - Immunology.
 Strengths include: B cell development and function, macrophage function, peroxisomal function in the immune system, T cell function in ageing.

 - Medicine.
-Strengths include: cancer, critical care, diabetes, primary care and clinical informatics, laparoscopic surgerylaparoscopic surgery.
+Strengths include: cancer, critical care, diabetes, primary care and clinical informatics, laparoscopic surgery.

 - Microbiology.
 Strengths include: computational modelling and systems biology, mechanisms controlling gene regulation through protein translation, molecular and metabolic network analysis, neglected and emerging tropical diseases, bacteria and virus-host interactions.